-Antibodies that our test detects are likely to be protective against SARS-CoV-2 infection
+Antibodies that our test detects have been shown to protect against SARS-CoV-2 infection using a neutralising test

-This test has also been tested against a SARS-CoV-2 neutralisation test (a test to see whether the antibodies in your blood are able to stop the live virus from entering and infecting cells) and both IgM & IgG antibody levels measured by our test correlate very strongly with virus neutralising (blocking viruses from infecting cells) activity.
-So, if you have a positive test it is very likely that the antibodies our test detects will be protective against SARS-CoV-2 infection.
+This test has also been validated against a SARS-CoV-2 neutralisation test, which determines whether the antibodies in your blood are able to stop the SARS-CoV-2 virus from entering and infecting cells.
+The antibody levels measured by our test correlated very strongly with virus neutralising activity, meaning they blocked the virus (original strain) from infecting cells.

 How accurate is this test?